Volunteer Teaching Project in Zambia

 Project Highlights

-• Directly support a local teacher by providing classroom assistance in a rural primary school in Livingstone, Zambia
+• Directly support a local teacher in Zambia by providing classroom assistance in rural primary schools

 • Change a child’s life who is falling behind in their education by providing one-to-one attention that they otherwise would not receive